labsyspharm/scimap/docs/pp/sm.pp.rescale.md

 `adata` : AnnData object

 `gate` : dataframe, optional *(The default is None)*
-DataFrame with first column as markers and second column as the gate values in log1p scale.
+DataFrame with first column as markers and second column as the gate values in `log1p` scale.
-Note: If a marker is not included, the function will try to automatically identify a gate based on gaussian mixture modeling.
-If a marker is included in the `gate` dataframe but no values are passed, the marker is simply scaled between 0-1 but does not alter the undelying distribution.
+Note: If a marker is not included, the function will try to automatically identify a gate based on gaussian mixture modeling of the data.
+However, if a marker is included in the `gate.csv` file but no values were passed (i.e. empty), the marker will be simply scaled between 0-1 and will print out a warning in the console.

 `failed_markers` : list, optional *(The default is None)*
 list of markers that are not expressed at all in any cell. pass in as ['CD20', 'CD3D'].